center-for-threat-informed-defense/security-stack-mappings/docs/mapping_methodology.md

 - If the technique contains sub-techniques:
     - For each sub-technique, review its description and procedure examples to determine if the control is able to mitigate the behavior described.
     - Ensure the control supports the sub-technique platforms.
-    - If this control is a preventative control, the sub-technique Mitigations section can be especially useful in determining if this sub-technique would be prevented by this control.
+    - If this control is a protective control, the sub-technique Mitigations section can be especially useful in determining if this sub-technique would be prevented by this control.
     - If this control is a detective control, the sub-technique Detections section can be especially useful in determining if this sub-technique would be detected by this control.
 - ATT&CK currently does not provide guidance on how to respond to (sub-)techniques.
 Utilize the (sub-)technique description and procedure examples to determine if it should be in scope.

 ## Step 4:  Score Assessments
-After identifying the techniques and sub-techniques that are mappable to the control, use the [scoring rubric](./scoring.md) to score the effectiveness of the security function (prevent, detect, respond) provided by the control in mitigating the behavior described by the ATT&CK entity.
+After identifying the techniques and sub-techniques that are mappable to the control, use the [scoring rubric](./scoring.md) to score the effectiveness of the security function (protect, detect, respond) provided by the control in mitigating the behavior described by the ATT&CK entity.

 ## Step 5:  Create A Mapping
 The previous steps enabled you to gather the information required to create a mapping file for a control according to the [mapping data format](./mapping_format.md).
 Use the following guidelines to help you in the process of creating a mapping: